It’s almost guaranteed to pop up on every parenting related discussion forum, website or chat room you visit.

 The following table shows the changes in testosterone levels as puberty approaches:

-I cannot find a single reference to a surge in testosterone in any clinical trial data or medical text book, and believe me I have looked – hard.
+I cannot find a single reference to a surge in testosterone in any clinical trial data or medical text book beyond the post birth spike, and believe me I have looked – hard.
 The only testosterone spurt that is well documented is the one that occurs in the first few months of life.

-Research in 2002 did however indicate that the famed testosterone surge does not exist, with findings showing that:
+Research in 2002 indicates that the famed testosterone surge does not exist post 6 years, with findings showing that:

 ” Statistical analysis did not prove changes in salivary testosterone concentrations in the preadolescent period of life, with an exception of the insignificant fall at the age of 7 years, and an insignificant rise at the age of 9 years in girls.”